zabbix-tools/libzbxpgsql/_docs/about.md

 permalink: /
 ---

-libzbxpgsql (*Lib-Zabbix-PostgreSQL*) provides comprehensive monitoring of PostgreSQL servers using a natively compiled Zabbix agent module, written in C, with highly configurable item keys and a complimentary Template.
+libzbxpgsql (*Lib-Zabbix-PostgreSQL*) provides detailed and granular monitoring of PostgreSQL servers using a native Zabbix agent module, with highly configurable item keys and a complimentary monitoring Template.

-Native Zabbix agent modules are advantageous over User Parameters and scripts in that no process forking, code interpreter or external dependencies are required.
+Native Zabbix agent modules are advantageous over User Parameters and scripts in that no process forking, code interpreter or complex configuration are required.
 This significantly reduces the impact of monitoring on the agent system, particularly when monitoring hundreds or thousands of checks.